 On April 14, 2015, the U.S Senate passed the Medicare Access and CHIP Reauthorization Act of 2015 (H.R.
 2) by a vote of 92–8.
 The bill updates the formula for physician’s fees, or the Sustainable Growth Rate (SGR), paid by Medicare.
-The House of Representatives had passed the legislation in March, so it will now go to the President for his signature, which is expected.
+The House of Representatives had passed the legislation in March

 This correction to the SGR has been called the "doc fix" and Congress has made adjustments in the formula 17 times since 1997.
 The changes included in this bill will focus Medicare doctor pay on quality of care rather than just economic growth.
 This will impact many providers in the Medicare program, including Easter Seals, because the rates of reimbursement for physical therapists, occupational therapists and speech therapists, for example, are based on the physician rate.
 The new rate will remain in place for five years as providers transition to the new system.

 This bill also included a two-year extension for the Maternal, Infant and Early Childhood Home Visiting Program (MIECHV), the Children’s Health Insurance Program (CHIP), community health centers, and Family to Family Health Information Centers.
 These programs all contribute to providing a stronger base for families.